przlel/przlel.github.io/_posts/2017-10-01-working-with-jekyll-in-docker.md

 {% endhighlight %}

-On first run `docker-compose` will build container from scratch and execution time will be similar to previous approach.
+On the first run `docker-compose` will build container from scratch and execution time will be similar to the previous approach.

 {% highlight bash %}
 $ docker-compose up build